asijoumi/docker-quick-install/README.md

 Other distributions will be implemented later.

 ## Configuration
-You should have to edit some files to run the playbook.
-The following wil explain what file change.
+You have to edit some files to run the playbook.
+The following description explain what changes have to be done.

 ### Files

 #### group_vars

-You should edit the group_vars/all.yml:
+Edit the group_vars/all.yml:
 * ansible_ssh_private_key_file: set you private key

 Example: